comunica/Article-ISWC2018-Resource/content/related-work.md

 1. ARQ is a Java engine, while Comunica is built for the Web, i.e., it is implemented in JavaScript.
 2. Comunica is modular and supports declarative module injection, while ARQ only supports customization by implementing a custom query engine programmatically to handle operators.
-3. ARQ supports federation over SPARQL endpoints, while Comunica supports federated query evaluation over heterogeneous sources, including not only SPARQL endpoints, but also TPF entrypoints and more.
+3. ARQ supports federation over SPARQL endpoints, while Comunica supports federated query evaluation over heterogeneous interfaces, including not only SPARQL endpoints, but also TPF entrypoints and more.